raonid/raonid.github.io/README.md

 *Client: Brooks Running (USA)*

-Working exclusively for one client account, I led a team of 3 QA professionals that were part of an internal development team, while also collaborating with the client's QA team.
+Working exclusively for one client account, I led a team of 3 QA professionals that were part of an internal development team specialized in SFCC testing and development, while also collaborating with the client's QA team.
 My main tasks and responsibilities:

 **Requirements Analysis and Test Planning:**